Lower bounds for graph bootstrap percolation via properties of polynomials: Tori and Grids

-Next we prove the analogues of Proposition~\ref{prop:cycle_up} and Theorem~\ref{thm:cycle} and for the Cartesian product of arbitrary graphs with paths. \begin{proposition} Let $r>0$, $k \ge 2$ be integers, and $G=(V,E)$ be a graph.
+Next we \b{state} the analogues of Proposition~\ref{prop:cycle_up} and Theorem~\ref{thm:cycle} for the Cartesian product of arbitrary graphs with paths. \begin{proposition} Let $r>0$, $k \ge 2$ be integers, and $G=(V,E)$ be a graph.
 We have

-where $d_t$ denotes the number of vertices with degree exactly $t$ in $G$. \end{proposition} \begin{proof} The proof is almost identical to the proof of Proposition~\ref{prop:cycle_up}.
-The only difference is that instead of an $(r-2)$-percolating set, we pick an $(r-1)$-percolating set for $G_k$. \end{proof} Similar to Theorem~\ref{thm:cycle} one can complement Proposition~\ref{prop:path_up} with the following lower bound. \begin{theorem} Let $r>0$, $k \ge 3$ be integers, $G=(V,E)$ be a graph, and $c:E \to \mathbb{R}$ be a proper edge colouring of $G$.
+where $d_t$ denotes the number of vertices with degree exactly $t$ in $G$. \end{proposition} The proof of this proposition is almost identical to the proof of Proposition~\ref{prop:cycle_up}.
+The only difference is that instead of an $(r-2)$-percolating set, we pick an $(r-1)$-percolating set for $G_k$.

+Similar to Theorem~\ref{thm:cycle} one can complement Proposition~\ref{prop:path_up} with the following lower bound. \begin{theorem} Let $r>0$, $k \ge 2$ be integers, $G=(V,E)$ be a graph, and $c:E \to \mathbb{R}$ be a proper edge colouring of $G$.
 There exists a proper edge colouring $c'$ of $G \square P_k$ for which